Climacrux/docs.cdrplatform.com/src/pages/docs/removal-method.md

 ### Biochar

 Like bio-oil, biochar is produced by heating biomass without oxygen (pyrolysis) where it turns into a solid, coal-like substance.
-Biochar can then be ground into a find powder and spread over fields having a double effect.

-Not only is the CO₂ that was captured by the photosynthesizing biomass locked away but it can also act as a nutritional supplement to the soil improving crop growth.
+The produced biochar can then be used to lock away carbon dioxide in long-term storage.